dcsan/botkit-tips/README.md

 # Just the script

-Below I'm trying to make a more abbreviated version with just the script...
+Below I'm trying to make a more abbreviated version with just the script and no explanations.

 ```
     # get nginx